Learning the dynamics of a one-dimensional plasma model with graph neural networks: Two-stream instability -- Extra

-\subsection{Different Model Seeds}
+\subsection{Different model seeds}

 In~\fref{fig:ts_m4_seeds} we reproduce the two-stream simulation from Section~\ref{sec:twostream} now using equivalent GNNs trained with different random seeds.
 As previously mentioned, these models showcase (overall) worse energy conservation capabilities for out-of-training distribution velocities (\fref{fig:benchmark_energy_all_seeds}).
 In particular, for the two-stream instability simulation presented in~\fref{fig:ts_m4_seeds}, we observe relative energy variations between $10-16\%$ in comparison with the $2\%$ reported in Section~\ref{sec:twostream}.
 Nonetheless, the macrophysics obtained for these models is consistent with the results shown in the main body of the paper (\fref{fig:twostream_sm_vs_gns}).
 The only exception is Model $\#1$, whose phase space looks considerably different (the potential energy growth rate still matches that of other models).
-Once again we would like to highlight the significant difference between the results obtained with the sheet model at a comparable time resolution (\fref{fig:twostream_sm_vs_gns}).

-\subsection{Different Time Step}
+\subsection{Different time step}

-In \fref{fig:twostream_sm_vs_gns_0.01}, we provide an additional example of the two-stream instability test performed in Section~\ref{sec:twostream}, now performed at $\Delta t = 10^{-2}~\omega_p^{-1}$.
-The relative energy variation is approximately $2\%$ for the GNS (Model $\#0$) and $9\%$ for the sheet model at $\Delta t = 10^{-2}~\omega_p^{-1}$.
-We observe that both the GNS and the sheet model are able to correctly recover the dynamics using this time step.
+In \fref{fig:twostream_sm_vs_gns_001}, we provide an additional example of the two-stream instability test performed in Section~\ref{sec:twostream}, now performed for the GNS at $\Delta t = 10^{-2}~\omega_p^{-1}$.
+The relative energy variation is approximately $\Delta\epsilon/\epsilon_0 \approx 2\times10^{-2}$ (Model $\#0$).
+Once again, the GNS is able to correctly recover the dynamics.
 The reasons why we do not observe improved energy conservation capabilities for the GNS at $\Delta t = 10^{-2}~\omega_p^{-1}$ when compared to models trained at $\Delta t = 10^{-1}~\omega_p^{-1}$ have already been discussed in Section~\ref{sec:energy_conservation}.

-The results obtained across GNN models trained with different seeds for this higher temporal resolution are also consistent (\fref{fig:ts_m4_0.01_seeds}), with the exception of model $\#4$ ($51\%$ energy loss compared to $2-7\%$ for the remaining seeds) whose problems have already been identified and discussed in~\ref{app:seeds}.
+The results obtained across GNN models trained with different seeds for this higher temporal resolution are also consistent (\fref{fig:ts_m4_001_seeds}), with the exception of model $\#4$ ($51\%$ energy loss compared to $2-7\%$ for the remaining seeds) whose problems have already been identified and discussed in~\ref{app:seeds}.